lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 7.
 Stream data processing

-In this week we will consider the basic concepts of data stream processing systems.
-We will explain various global aggregators, cumulative, and sliding-window stream data processing tasks.
-We will introduce the concept of publish-subscribe systems and use Apache Kafka as an example.
-We will discuss the importance of fault tolerance in stream processing systems and discuss fault tolerance models such as execute exactly-once.
-In this context, we will discuss the guarantees provided by Zookeper, an open source server which enables highly reliable distributed coordination.
+In this week we consider basic concepts of data stream processing systems.
+We explain various global aggregators, cumulative, and sliding-window stream data processing tasks.
+We introduce the concept of publish-subscribe systems, taking Apache Kafka as an example.
+We discuss the importance of fault tolerance in stream processing systems and discuss fault tolerance models such as _execute exactly-once_.
+In this context, we discuss the guarantees provided by Zookeper, an open source server which enables highly reliable distributed coordination.

 *Readings*:
 * Spark [streaming programming guide](http://spark.apache.org/docs/latest/streaming-programming-guide.html)